 - Apply for additional Housing Choice Voucher units should they become available: Over the last few years, YCH has applied for and received additional vouchers through the Mainstream Voucher Program (79), Family Unification Program (26), Veterans Affairs Supportive Housing Program (52) and Emergency Housing Vouchers (67).
-YCH will continue to analyze opportunities for applying for additional vouchers as they become available. - Leverage affordable housing resources in the community through the creation of mixed - finance housing: YCH is currently reviewing the possibility of using mixed-finance housing to redevelop its public housing properties. - Pursue housing resources other than public housing, Voucher, or Section 8 project-based assistance: As YCH analyzes possible redevelopment opportunities, the inclusion of other housing resources besides PH, HCV and PBRA is highly likely to be included in the process.
+YCH will continue to analyze opportunities for applying for additional vouchers as they become available. - Leverage affordable housing resources in the community through the creation of mixed finance housing: Yolo County Housing will be securing a development partner in the first half of 2024 to begin planning on the first mixed-finance redevelopment of the public housing sites. - Pursue housing resources other than public housing, Voucher, or Section 8 project-based assistance: As YCH analyzes possible redevelopment opportunities, the inclusion of other housing resources besides PH, HCV and PBRA is highly likely to be included in the process.